Bullying, Harassment & Discrimination in the Legal Workplace

 In addition, set out below are a number of other resources available to practitioners in this area.

 The Law Society of South Australia (LSSA) has produced a number of publications and resources for legal practitioners on these issues which are available on the LSSA website here.
-The Law Society NT is grateful to the LSSA for allowing the sharing of their information.
+The Society is grateful to the LSSA for allowing the sharing of their information.

 SUPREME COURT OF THE NORTHERN TERRITORY